adarshkumarsingh83/angular_js_version9/DOCUMENT/ANGULAR9_TESTING_README.md

   }
 }
 ```
-    * by adding the cli option --code coverage
+    * by adding the cli option --codeCoverage
+    	* Ex   $ ng test --codeCoverage